-- b.
-Look into the opening in the center of the bracket, you will see a portion of the seat. - c.
-Insert the 1" dowel, and very gently, tap the seat until it drops out.
+- Place the motor bracket face down on a flat surface. - b.
+Looking into the opening in the center of the bracket, you will see a portion of the seat. - Insert the 1" dowel and, very gently, tap the seat until it drops out. - d.
 Care must be taken with the seats.
-They are often a brittle material and are prone to breakage.
-It is recommended that a new replacement seat be installed during reassembly.
+They are a brittle material and are prone to breakage.
+It is recommended that a new replacement seat be installed during reassembly. - Repeat step 2 to remove the other bearing.
+Good support used on the inner races will prevent bearing damage.